xrf/thesis/src/results.md

 $$V_{\sigma_{\mathrm{A}}, \sigma_{\mathrm{B}}}(r) = \frac{(1 + c)^{1 - 1/c}}{c} \left(1 - \E^{-r^2 / (2 \sigma_{\mathrm{A}}^2)}\right) \E^{-r^2 / (2 \sigma_{\mathrm{B}}^2)} \frac{1}{r}$$
 where $c = \sqrt{\sigma_{\mathrm{B}} / \sigma_{\mathrm{A}}}$.
 The coefficient is chosen to ensure the peak of the envelope remains at unity.
 With $(\sigma_{\mathrm{A}}, \sigma_{\mathrm{B}}) = (0, \infty)$ one recovers the original Coulomb interaction.
 By increasing $\sigma_{\mathrm{A}}$ one can truncate the short-range part of the interaction, and analogously by increasing $\sigma_{\mathrm{B}}$ one can truncate the long-range part of the interaction.
 For our numerical experiments we considered the following four combinations of $(\sigma_{\mathrm{A}}, \sigma_{\mathrm{B}})$: $(0, \infty)$, $(\frac{1}{2}, \infty)$, $(0, 4)$, $(\frac{1}{2}, 4)$.

-Reducing the short-range part of the interaction appears improves the rate of convergence substantially.
+Reducing the short-range part of the interaction appears to improve the rate of convergence substantially.
 Many of the cases have reached the precision of the ODE solver ($10^{-5}$ to $10^{-6}$).
 In contrast, eliminating the long-range part of the interaction had very little effect.
 This suggests that the main cause of the slow convergence lies in the highly repulsive, short-ranged part of the interaction, which leads to the presence of nondifferentiable cusps (the so-called *Coulomb cusps*) in the exact wave functions that are difficult to reproduce exactly using linear combinations of the smooth harmonic oscillator wave functions.

 The convergence is negatively impacted at lower frequencies and, to a lesser extent, by the increased number of particles.
 Both are expected: lower frequencies increase the correlation in the system, while higher number of particles naturally require more shells to converge.